bobblansky/ked/README.md

 # kEd
-kEd is a light fontprint single buffer editor.
+kEd is a light footprint single buffer editor.

 To install clone repo and run